Paul Octave Hébert

-Paul Octave Hébert (December 12, 1818 – August 29, 1880) was the 14th Governor of Louisiana from 1853 to 1856 and a brigadier general in the Confederate States Army.
+Paul Octave Hébert (December 12, 1818 – August 29, 1880) was a soldier, engineer and politician who served as 14th Governor of Louisiana from 1853 to 1856.
+A veteran of the Mexican-American War, he later served as a brigadier general in the Confederate States Army.

 Early life

-Hébert was born on December 12, 1818 about five miles south of Plaquemine in Iberville Parish, Louisiana.
-He graduated first in his class at Jefferson College in Convent, in 1836.
-He then attended the United States Military Academy at West Point, where he graduated at the top of his class in 1840.
-He was a classmate of American Civil War Generals William T. Sherman, George H. Thomas, Richard S. Ewell, Bushrod Johnson.
-The following year he was a professor of engineering at West Point.
-In 1842, Hébert married Marie Coralie Wills Vaughn, the daughter of a sugar planter.
-They had five children.
+Paul Hébert was born on Acadia Plantation in Iberville Parish on December 1818, the son of Paul Gaston Hébert and Mary Eugenis Hamilton Hébert.
+In 1836, he graduated at the top of his class from Jefferson College.
+He then attended the United States Military Academy at West Point, where he matriculated with William T. Sherman and George H. Thomas before graduating at the top of his class in 1840.

-State engineer
+He was commissioned as second lieutenant of engineers and worked as an assistant professor of engineering at West Point.
+He then served as an engineer for the Port of New Orleans during which time he married his first wife, Marie Wills Vaughn, with whom he had five children.
 In 1845, Hébert resigned from the army after being appointed Chief Engineer of the State of Louisiana by Governor Alexandre Mouton.
-He was reappointed by Governor Isaac Johnson in 1846, but he resigned in March, 1847 to fight in the Mexican–American War.
+He was reappointed by Governor Isaac Johnson in 1846, but he resigned in March 1847 to fight in the Mexican–American War.

 Mexican–American War

-On March 3, 1847, Hébert accepted a commission as a lieutenant colonel of the U.S. 3rd Infantry Regiment, and then on April 9, 1847 he was transferred to the U.S. 14th Infantry Regiment.
+On March 3, 1847, Hébert accepted a commission as a lieutenant colonel of the U.S. 3rd Infantry Regiment, and then on April 9, 1847, he was transferred to the U.S. 14th Infantry Regiment.
 As a lieutenant colonel of the U.S. 14th Infantry Regiment he fought at Contreras, Churubusco, Molino del Rey, Chapultepec and Mexico City.
-At Molino del Rey he was honored by General Winfield Scott and was brevetted a Colonel for bravery.
+At Molino del Rey he was honored by General Winfield Scott and was brevetted a colonel for bravery.
 He was cited for gallantry at Chapultepec and Mexico City.
 Discharged on July 25, 1848, in New Orleans, Colonel Hébert entered politics.